Major Cineplex: Esplanade Cineplex

 Opened in late 2006, Esplanade Cineplex is a forth installment of Major Cineplex specialty chain.
-It's located on the fifth floor of Esplanade Ratchada shopping mall in Dindeang district.
-With 12 screens, including 2 Cinema Galleries for showing the Experimental film, BSC Diamond Screens with reclining seats, and Dolby Atmos cinema.
+It's located on the fifth floor of Central Esplanade Ratchada shopping mall in Dindeang district.
+With 12 screens, including 2 Cinema Galleries for showing the Experimental film, BSC Diamond Screens with reclining seats and Dolby Atmos cinema.

-However, Major Cineplex has opened a second branch of Esplanade in Nonthaburi Province, and serve Thailand's biggest and largest digital cinema theater "MMAX THEATRE".
-And provide a same functional of Esplanade Ratchada except Dolby Atmos and RealD cinema system.
+However, Major Cineplex has opened a second branch of Esplanade with brand using from Central Pattana in Nonthaburi Province called Esplanade Cineplex Ngamwongwan-Khaerai, and serve Thailand's biggest and largest digital laser cinema theater "GLS: Giant Laser Screen" which the theater was converted to sixth branch of IMAX with Laser in November 2023.
+This branch also provide a same functional of Esplanade Ratchada except Dolby Atmos, and RealD 3D cinema system.

+Mega Cineplex

+The sixth installment of the Major Cineplex chain, exclusively built at Central Mega Bangna shopping mall in Samut Prakarn.
+It's designed in pixel and the Digital theme as the cinema is Thailand's first Digiplex that all 15 screens are equipped with the only Digital 4K projector, and RealD cinema system, and do not feature a 35-mm film projector in this branch.
+This brand also includes 4DX theatre, Thailand's third IMAX with Laser theatre, and Thailand's largest LED cinema screens powered by LG Miraclass Cinema System.

 Quartier CineArt

 The eighth installment of Major Cineplex chain, exclusively built in The EmQuartier Bangkok shopping mall.
 It is said to be a Thailand first CineArt concept.
-With 8 screen, including IMAX, Thailand first Laser Projector "AEON THEATRE @ QUARTIER", Thailand and Asean first Screen X theatre, Dolby Atmos and RealD XL theatre, and 4 digital cinemas.
+With 8 screen, including fourth branch of IMAX with Laser, Thailand first Laser Projector "AEON THEATRE @ QUARTIER", Dolby Atmos and RealD XL theatre, and 5 digital cinemas.

 ICON Cineconic

 The seventeenth installment of Major Cineplex chain, exclusively built in Iconsiam Bangkok shopping mall in 2018.
 It is said to be a Thailand first interracial standard concept and Thailand first laserplex.
-With 14 screens and 3,000 seats, ICON Cineconic cinemas are including The Iconic IMAX Theater, The Iconic VIP Screen "Thai Airways Smooth as Silk Premier Screen"-the 6 star theater, Cineconic Kids Cinema, Cineconic Living Cinema-a cinema-themed with living room concept, the 4DX theater, and 9 digital cinemas that equipped with laser projection system.
+With 14 screens and 3,000 seats, ICON Cineconic cinemas are including The Iconic IMAX Theater-the first IMAX with Laser theater in Thailand that equipped by IMAX-Barco 2nd generation laser projector (the Commercial Laser; CoLa) and 12.1 channel IMAX nXos sound system, The Iconic VIP Screen-the 6 star theater, Cineconic Kids Cinema, Cineconic Living Cinema-a cinema-themed with living room concept that provide for group rental or event rental first, the Iconic 4DX theater, and 9 digital cinemas that equipped with laser projection system.

-The "M" Cinema Collection
+The "M" Cineplex Collection

-In 2016, Major Cineplex has launched the "M" cinema collection to regrouping the Major Cineplex specialty chain into one cinema group and refers to new boutique cinema concept.
-It's including all brand of Major Groups cinema except Paragon Cineplex, Esplanade Cineplex, Quartier CineArt, and Icon Cineconic.
+In 2016, Major Cineplex has launched the "M" cineplex collection to regrouping the Major Cineplex specialty chain into one cinema group and refers to new boutique cinema concept.
+It's including all brand of Major Groups cinema except Paragon Cineplex, Esplanade Cineplex, Quartier CineArt, Icon Cineconic, and Mega Cineplex.

-The "M" cinema collection has an eleventh specialty cinema around Thailand.
+The "M" cineplex collection has an eleventh specialty cinema around Thailand.
 The chain brand's include: